Matthew 5:9 Blessed are the peacemakers for they will be called sons of God.

 “peace and grace.”
 Grace always comes before peace.
 We have to

-As we ponder being a peacemaker, let us consider our attitude toward our relationships with others.
+As we ponder being a peacemaker, let us consider the attitude we hold toward our relationships with others.
 Are we concerned with loving others as God loves us?
 Are we willing to apply heavenly wisdom in order to overlook offenses in order to be a peacemaker?
 Do we battle a loving relationship with others because of our own selfish desires?

 Peacemaker's prayer: Lord, help me to seek peace with others through the grace which you offer.
 Give me wisdom to overlook differences that will prevent me from loving others the way in which you desire.
 Strengthen my attitude so that I may be a Peacemaker and not a peace-taker.
 Amen.